 Download the necessary data¶

-In the next step we download all the requested data to the local file system, using convenience functionality from the dhis2eo.data.cds.era5_land module.
+In the next step we download all the requested data to the local file system, using convenience functionality from the dhis2eo.data.destine.era5_land module.

 Note that after the initial data download, subsequent runs of this notebook will re-use the previously imported files to avoid repeated downloads of the same data.

-For more details on this step, see our guide for Downloading ERA5-Land data.
+For more details on this step, see our guide for Downloading ERA5-Land data from the DestinE Earth Data Hub.

 print(f'Downloading data for the period: {IMPORT_START_DATE_OVERRIDE} to {IMPORT_END_DATE}...')